Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We establish Lead-Lag Forecasting (LLF) as a formal prediction problem, motivated by the gap between observed \emph{lead-lag dynamics} in important domains---including scientific and technological impact---and popular timeseries forecasting benchmarks.
+We establish Lead-Lag Forecasting (LLF) as a formal prediction problem, motivated by the gap between observed \emph{lead-lag dynamics} in important domains---including scientific and technological impact---and popular time series forecasting benchmarks.
 We catalyze research on LLF by curating and releasing two novel datasets: \arxiv papers and \github repositories.
-We establish lead-lag relationships in streams of activity data and provide baseline numbers for several standard supervised machine learning methods on the task of predicting a 5 year outcome from as little as one month of observation.
+We establish lead-lag relationships in streams of activity data and provide baseline numbers for several standard supervised machine learning methods on the task of predicting a 5-year outcome from as little as one month of observation.
 While our results demonstrate the existence of predictive signal, we speculate that there are opportunities for innovation to improve predictions.

 \textbf{Limitations.} Our datasets contain only aggregate signals resulting from user activities, such as accesses, stars, and citations.
 They do not contain behavior traces at the individual level (i.e. \emph{who} downloaded which paper), nor do they contain additional information about entities, such as author lists or content.
 It is likely that such information could provide complementary predictive power.
 Furthermore, the datasets that we curate reflect the social dynamics of particular platforms at particular times, and it is plausible that such dynamics could change or be altered by interventions based on these early signals.
+Additionally, LLF data and models capture predictive correlations rather than causal relationships, and therefore should not be used to infer direct causal interventions.
 There are also limitations due to lag signals (citations, forks) serving only as approximations of quality, success, and impact.
 Nevertheless, we hope these datasets will enable better understanding of these promises and pitfalls of predicting long term outcomes.